강의

 [License Notice for Course Materials] ⭐️⭐️⭐️

-All diagram explanation methods, chart organization, memory structure organization, etc. used in this textbook are content devised/organized by the author in ways that have not been organized anywhere else, so we do not permit any partial screenshots, blog organization, GitHub uploads, or any other forms of sharing.
+All diagram explanation methods, chart organization, memory structure organization, etc. used in this textbook are content devised/organized by the author in ways that have not been organized anywhere else.
+Therefore, we do not permit any partial screenshots, blog summaries, GitHub uploads, or any other forms of sharing.
 Please be advised in advance that legal action will definitely be taken in case of content leakage.

-For those who have taken this course, we are offering a
+For those who have taken this course, we offer a course "lifetime" free access and a "6-month" free access to the course.

 I have been creating lectures with intuitive content at a level suitable for job hunting or practical use in the workplace.
 Many people have requested that I release other lectures as well, and many have called them life-changing lectures.